|San José State University|

 & Tornado Alley

 An Exhaustive Demonstration|

 that Protons Repel Each Other

 The binding energy involved in spin pair formation is on the order of two to three million electron volts (MeV).
-The interaction between two nucleons through the strong force is far less.
+The interaction between two nucleons through the Interaction force is far less.
 Therefore in small nuclides the structure is dominated by the interactions involving spin pair formation.
-But in larger nuclides the large number of interactions involving the strong force becomes dominant.
+But in larger nuclides the large number of interactions involving the Interaction force becomes dominant.

 When two particles exert an attractive force on each other and they move together there is a loss of potential energy.
 If two particles exert a repulsive force on each other and they move together there is a gain in potential energy.
 Thus a repulsion between particles corresponds to a decrease in binding energy whereas an attraction corresponds to an increase in binding energy.

 The incremental binding energy of a proton pair is the binding energy of a nuclide less the binding energy of a nuclide with one less proton pair (two less protons).
 This is the first difference.